WYHxuebi/SITP/README.md

 ## 🔍 2.
 Overview

 Conventional transport protocols such as TCP and UDP are designed around **bit-level reliability**.
-However, semantic communication systems can often reconstruct meaningful information even when the received semantic representation is partially corrupted.
+However, semantic communication can often reconstruct meaningful information even when the received semantic representation is partially corrupted.

-To bridge this gap, we propose the **Semantic Information Transport Protocol (SITP)**, a transport-layer protocol specifically designed for semantic communication.

-SITP follows a simple principle:
+To bridge this gap, we propose the **Semantic Information Transport Protocol (SITP)**, a transport-layer protocol specifically designed for semantic communication, which follows a simple principle:

 > **Verify the header, preserve the payload.**